agoniko/agoniko/README.md

 ![snake gif](https://github.com/agoniko/agoniko/blob/output/github-contribution-grid-snake.svg)

 ## About me
-- 🌱 I'm currently in my final year of the Bsc of computer science at Università degli studi di Milano
+- :books: I'm currently in my final year of the Bsc of computer science at Università degli studi di Milano
-- :books: I'm currently learning some Machine Learning in python, i think that i'll continue my studies in this field... we will see.
+- :brain: I'm currently learning some Machine Learning in python, i think that i'll continue my studies in this field... we will see.
-- I'm doing a traineeship where i'm doing my university thesis about an NLP project that is running on the Google Cloud Platform
+- :scientist: I'm doing a traineeship where i'm doing my university thesis about an NLP project that is running on the Google Cloud Platform
-- I'm interested in the computer vision field, still making my first projects
+- :red_car: I'm interested in the computer vision field, still making my first projects
 - 🔭 Still looking for a good Msc to continue my studies